Our Commitment to Diversity

 - EDI @ UCLA

 At UCLA, we recognize that a sense of belonging is essential for growth, both personal and professional.
 When we are made to feel like we don’t belong, that pain can be visceral and traumatizing.
 For us, creating a sense of inclusivity for everyone is at the core of what we do.

 As the PHM division’s liaisons to the UCLA Pediatric Justice, Equity, Diversity and Inclusion Committee (JEDI), we work to engage everyone in our division to tackle the issues related to our committee’s namesake.
 For such complex and entrenched issues, we must approach with humility, patience, and resilience.

 We are working within UCLA Health’s greater efforts on health equity, diversity and inclusion.
-Our current efforts include educating ourselves through regular faculty development seminars and journal clubs on race-based topics.
-We actively incorporate the principles of JEDI during conferences and rounds, and are increasing awareness on how to respond to incidents of discrimination (whether from patients or staff).
-This past year we were fortunate enough to work at one of the emergency shelters for unaccompanied migrant children at our border, and we plan to broaden our engagement with our community through advocacy and outreach efforts.
+Our current efforts include a QI project to incorporate conversations about equity into our daily patient care, addressing systemic inequity issues at an institutional level, and educating ourselves through regular faculty development seminars and journal clubs on race-based topics.
+We actively incorporate the principles of JEDI into conferences and clinical rounds.
+In past years we were fortunate enough to work at one of the emergency shelters for unaccompanied migrant children at our border, and we plan to broaden our engagement with our community through advocacy and outreach efforts.

 We want to give you a sense of our approach here at UCLA on these challenging issues.
 We are doing our best and we can do better.
 If you have any questions, comments, or would like to join our efforts, please reach out to us at any time.

 Ben Wang, MD, MPH